 I can’t help but notice that placebos have crept into the political news in recent weeks.
 Okay, maybe they aren’t in the headlines but they’re there, just below the surface.
 That’s because when you see a headline about the Food and Drug Administration, you should immediately start thinking of placebos.

 The Trump administration hasn’t named an FDA head yet, but they have laid out their priorities.
 Namely, to clear away the impediments between drug companies and end-users.
-In December, it was whispered that Trump might pick Jim O’Neill, who believes that the market should dictate which drugs may enter the market, rather than a faceless bureaucracy.
+In December, it was whispered that Trump might pick Jim O’Neill, who believes that the market should dictate which drugs get to the shelves, rather than a faceless bureaucracy.
 Which is a great idea when it comes to tennis shoes and sports cars, but an absolutely catastrophe when it comes to drugs.

 But, you say, information wants to be free, people should feel they are in control of their own health, and life-saving drugs should be available as soon as possible.
 No. When it comes to drugs, this is absolutely wrong because – oddly enough – of the placebo effect.